redhat-cop/network.telemetry/README.md

 ### Testing and Development

-The integration test for the `deploy_collector` action requires a target machine running telegraf/kafka.
-By default, it assumes the target machine's IP address is 192.168.0.21.

 To test with a different IP address:
  Update the `inventory.ini` file with your target machine's IP address:
    ```ini